-Located in a secluded village of Plastovo, above beautiful Skradin, Bibich winery is a must for connoisseurs from around the world.
+Located in a secluded village of Plastovo, above beautiful Skradin, Bibich winery is a must-visit for connoisseurs from around the world.

 Literally.
-FYI, Alen’s wife Vesna, in charge of their cuisine, is one of the most talented chefs in Croatia.
+FYI, Alen’s wife Vesna, who is in charge of their cuisine, is one of the most talented chefs in Croatia.

-Once you go to their vineyards and see this impressive view, you’ll get the idea of how hard it is to grow vines on their location.
+Once you go to their vineyards and see that impressive view, you’ll get the idea of how hard it is to grow vines on their location.

-Masters of Croatian indigenous Plavac Mali, ancestor to more famous Zinfandel, Miloš family will get under your skin and it will be difficult to forget them.
+Masters of Croatian indigenous Plavac Mali, ancestor to the more famous Zinfandel, the Miloš family will get under your skin and it will be difficult to forget them.

 One of the oldest and most known Croatian wineries – Plenković – is situated on a stunning position of Sveta Nedilja, on the southern slopes of the island of Hvar.
 Recently deceased Zlatan Plenković was recognised as a pioneer winemaker of his time.

-Here you’ll have the opportunity to try wines from barrels and see how different wines develop over time and how long it takes for wine to get to the bottle.
-If everything goes as planned, in few years they are moving into a new cellar.
+There, you’ll have the opportunity to try wines from barrels and see how different wines develop over time and how long it takes for wine to get to the bottle.
+If everything goes as planned, in a few years, they will move into a new cellar.

-They also recognised the opportunity of upgrading their offer from simple wine tasting to a memorable experience so now they offer lunch/dinner sessions.
+They also recognised the opportunity of upgrading their offer from simple wine tasting to a memorable experience so theynow offer lunch/dinner sessions.

-Located in a heart of Baranja and situated in a cellar dating from 1935, this family owned winery proves that continental part of Croatia also benefits from wine tourism.
+Located in a heart of Baranja and situated in a cellar builtin 1935, this family owned winery proves that the continental part of Croatia also benefits from wine tourism.